felixwellen/FastFluidDynamics/README.md

+CONTROLS:

+q          -- quit
+v          -- show the velocity vector field left click -- drop some smoke into the fluid

+Something seems still to be off: the velocities don't interact intuitively with each other.
-The main purpose of this project is to learn ocaml.
+The goal is, that I learn more ocaml.
-It is supposed to implement a fast and unprecise Navier-Stokes solver from the paper
+The program is supposed to implement a fast and unprecise Navier-Stokes solver from the paper

 http://www.dgp.toronto.edu/people/stam/reality/Research/pdf/GDC03.pdf